-This means that if the temperature in your uninsulated garage climbs to 80ºF (27 ºC) in the summer while your kitchen temperature is 70ºF (21ºC), you will be using 22-25% more energy to power the fridge.
-The percentage climbs to 45-50% if the temperature in the garage climbs up to 90ºF (32ºC).
+In other words, if the temperature in your uninsulated garage climbs to 80ºF (27 ºC), you will use 22-25% more energy to power the fridge.
+That increases to 45-50% if your garage temperature climbs to 90ºF (32ºC).

-That results in more strain on the compressor and other components.
-The longer your fridge is working harder than it should, the shorter it’s lifespan will be.
+Your garage refrigerator running longer results in more strain on the compressor and other components.
+The harder it works, the shorter its lifespan will be.

-It makes sense that refrigerators don’t like being in hot rooms, but what happens in the winter when temperatures start to drop?
+It stands to reason that refrigerators don’t like heat.
+But what happens in the winter when it starts to get colder?

-Strangely enough, cold rooms pose a different set of challenges for your fridge.
-To understand why, we first need to know how a refrigerator works.
+Strangely enough, cold rooms pose different challenges for your fridge.
+To understand why we first need to know how a refrigerator works.

-The thermostat in your fridge will turn on the compressor if the temperature inside gets above a certain point in order to cool it down.
+The thermostat in your fridge turns on the compressor when the temperature inside gets above a certain point.

-Even though the inside of your refrigerator is insulated, it can still freeze over if the outside temperature gets too cold.
+Even though the fresh food section of your garage refrigerator is insulated, it can still freeze over if the outside temperature gets too cold.
 When the room temperature fluctuates between 36º and 50º F, the items in your fridge could freeze and thaw over and over again, spoiling the food.

 One way to solve this is if your garage fridge has two thermostats (one inside and one outside).
-Even if one thermometer gives an inaccurate reading, you’re less likely to have issues with freezing or thawing when in the garage.
+Even if one thermometer gives an inaccurate reading, you’re less likely to have issues with repeated freezing and thawing food.

-Another concern is if the fridge has water lines connected.
-They may also freeze and burst in the extreme cold.
+Finally, water lines connected to the fridge inside the garage may freeze and burst in the extreme cold.

-How to Safely Run a Fridge in an Uninsulated Garage
+How to Safely Run a Refrigerator in an Unheated Garage

-If you want to use your fridge in an uninsulated garage without worrying as much, here are a few things you can do.
+If you want to use your fridge in an unheated garage, here are a few things you can do.

 Look for Garage-Ready Refrigerators

-Garage-ready refrigerators have an extended operating temperature range.
-That allows them to work much better when the temperatures drop below freezing.
+Garage-ready refrigerators have a wider operating temperature range, allowing them to work much better in fluctuating temperatures.

-They come with internal heaters which ensure that the machine is always working at a controlled temperature.
-Heater-equipped fridges also have larger compressors, extra insulation, and more refrigerant.
+They come with internal heating coils, ensuring the machine works properly.
+Heater-equipped garage fridges also have larger compressors, extra insulation, and more refrigerant.

 Regulate the Temperature Around the Fridge

-Ideally you would insulate your entire garage to help regulate the temperature.
+Ideally, you would insulate your entire garage to help regulate the room temperature.
 However, if that’s a bigger project than you want to do, there are other options.

-Instead, you could create a small temperature-controlled space in your garage to house the fridge.
+You could create a small temperature-controlled space in your garage to house the fridge.
 An insulated wooden cabinet with a small vent to let out heat is enough.
-Just be sure that there’s adequate room for ventilation and access to any panels you need to maintain your fridge.

-Remember, we want the air around your refrigerator’s thermostat to be warm enough in the winter to make it turn on.
-Depending on how cold it gets in your garage, there are a few ways you can keep your garage warm enough in the winter.
+The air around your refrigerator’s thermostat must be warm enough to make it turn on.
+Depending on how cold it gets, there are a few ways you can keep your garage warm enough in the winter.

 However, this option will only work if you have a fridge with an external thermostat.

-While you can certainly put a fridge in your garage, putting a refrigerator in an unheated garage may not be the best option depending on the climate in your area.
+While you can use a fridge in your garage, putting a refrigerator in an unheated garage may not be the best option.
+This depends heavily on the climate in your area.

-Because refrigerators and freezers work harder when it’s hot, you could wind up spending a lot more on your electricity bill than you bargained for.
+Because refrigerators and freezers work harder when it’s hot, you could spend a lot more on your electricity bill than you bargained for.

-If you do decide to put a refrigerator in your garage, check out my guide to garage refrigerators.
-It’s got a lot of great information about what to look for, as well as some recommendations which fridges work best in the garage.
+If you decide to put a refrigerator in an unheated garage check out my guide to garage refrigerators.
+It’s got a lot of great information about what to look for and some recommendations on which fridges work best in the garage.